 Want to transform your trip into a feature that demands to be read?
-Start with this expert advice
+Start with some expert advice – from having a clear storyline and using dialogue, to beginning with a killer first paragraph...

 A trip is not a story in itself, it’s just a series of events.
 Some of these events will be interesting (you made it up Kilimanjaro!) and some will not (you arrived back at the airport on time*).
 As a writer, your first job is to decide on the particular story you want to tell, and the events which make up that story.